Tabu (actress): Career fluctuations (2010–2017)

 In 2012, she had a brief role in her second Hollywood film Life of Pi, playing the mother of Suraj Sharma's character.
 A.O.
 Scott of The New York Times described her limited screen time as "excellent".
 Tabu's sole release of 2013 was in Bejoy Nambiar's Hindi-Tamil bilingual crime thriller David co-starring Vikram and Neil Nitin Mukesh; the film failed at the box-office.
 Keen to take on a light-hearted role, Tabu returned to commercial cinema with the Salman Khan-starrer Jai Ho (2014), a remake of the Telugu film Stalin (2006).'
 Despite being six years younger than Khan, she played the role of his elder sister.
 Variety's David Chute wrote that, "Stately-tall and with the profile of an Egyptian princess, Tabu is operating here several kilometers beneath her gifts".
-With a gross of over ₹1.9 billion, it emerged as the sixth-highest grossing Hindi film of the year.
+With earnings of over ₹1.9 billion, it emerged as the sixth-highest grossing Hindi film of the year.

 She next reunited with Bhardwaj for Haider, his film adaptation of Shakespeare's Hamlet.
 The film completed Bhardwaj's Shakespearean Trilogy that previously featured Tabu in Maqbool.
 She initially passed on the role as she was hesitant about playing a mother to Shahid Kapoor, but relented when Bhardwaj stressed the character's importance to the plot.
 She essayed the role of Ghazala Meer, the Gertrude character, to Kapoor's Haider (Hamlet).
 Haider received critical acclaim, with Tabu's performance being particularly praised.
-Rachel Saltz of The New York Times and Lisa Tsering of The Hollywood Reporter both noted that Tabu delivered the standout performance in the cast.
+Rachel Saltz of The New York Times and Lisa Tsering of The Hollywood Reporter both believed the actress had delivered the film's standout performance.
 She earned her first Filmfare Award for Best Supporting Actress.